PharaEthan/SoftBodySimulation/README.md

 > This project is the final output of the **Computer Graphics II** module on physics simulation carried out at **Keymiung University in Korea (2025)**.
+> The demonstration is on [Youtube](https://youtu.be/MZiMaxaqmEo).

 # 💡 Soft Body Simulations - HXPBD Engine

-This document explains how to interact with the simulations and what each `mainX.cpp` file does.
+This document explains how to interact with the simulations and what each `MainX.cpp` file does.

 ---